by Dan Serridge

 By Emily Dickinson

-Birds of feather, flock together and as the five week Out to Play project at Sandwood and Haghill Park Primary School comes to an end, the pupils of each have been swooping, soaring, gliding and diving like birds.
+Birds of feather, flock together and as the five week Out to Play project at Sandwood and Haghill Park Primary Schools comes to an end, the pupils of each have been swooping, soaring, gliding and diving like birds.
 The final wander on this project took us up into the sky to see who could be the king or queen of the birds.
 Of course, we didn’t really journey into the sky, much to the relief of one pupil who was very concerned about falling and hurting themselves, instead I brought the sky to them in the form of a large blue parachute.
 Our final session at both schools saw pupils explore all things birdlike, they put on the hawk eyes, slipped on their owl ears and tried to discover the world of birds, searching for the answer to the question, ‘why do birds matter?’

 This marked the end of my five week residency at each school, what a whirlwind it has been and what a shifting array of weather systems we have encountered!
 From cold crisp mornings to dark blustery afternoons, the residency has shown me just how much you get in a Scottish November.
 After our first two weeks of stillness and stepping we moved on to explore animals.
 Creating new tales of how certain animals got their unique traits, how the elephant got its trunk, how the cheetah got its spots, how the zebra turned into a giraffe!